 The regulations state: “APHIS inspectors will maintain the confidentiality of the information and will not remove the materials from the research facilities’ premises unless there has been an alleged violation, they are needed to investigate a possible violation, or for other enforcement purposes.”
 (9)

 The IACUC system is deemed the cornerstone of animal protection within laboratories, but in reality it is a system plagued with loopholes that leave animals with little to no adequate protection.
 Repeated audits by the USDA’s Office of the Inspector General (OIG) have noted continuing issues with the IACUC system.
 Many of these issues stem from the fact that the facility’s CEO appoints all members, leading to the strong possibility of bias and a lack of objectivity in performing their duties, which could call into question practice and procedures of that very same facility.
 Further, even the purported member not affiliated with the facility is still handpicked by the facility’s CEO.

-A September 2005 audit report by the OIG issued as one of its major findings: “Some IACUCs are not effectively monitoring research facilities.”
-(10) A 1995 OIG report raised similar issues.
+A December 2014 audit report by the OIG issued as one of its major findings: “[S]ome of APHIS’ veterinary medical officers (VMOs) and some Institutional Animal Care and Use Committees (IACUCs)—the oversight committees at research facilities responsible for ensuring compliance with AWA—are not always adequately monitoring experimental procedures on animals.”
+(10) A 2005 OIG report raised similar issues.
 (11)

-The OIG 2005 report noted that these failings included
+The OIG 2014 report noted that these failings included: